happy-bits/dud/package/readme.md

 ## Example 2

 Of course you can have multiple parameters.
-And you can easily create multiple versions of the same function and run the same test cases on all.
+And you can easily create multiple versions of the same function and run the same test cases on all functions.

     /*
         5, true     ➞ "*6*"